cgjohnso/Is-CO2-per-capita-a-reliable-indicator-of-a-country-s-total-CO2-production-/README.md

 # google_week3_dashboard
-Dashboard project created as part of week 3 reading assignment in Course 6 of the Google Data Analytics Certification.
+Dashboard project created as part of week three reading assignments in Course 6 of the Google Data Analytics Certification.